zmylinxi99/ArithmeticPartition-Supplementary/README.md

 ## Test Instances

-Test instances are named in the format `theory-result_state-cost_time.smt2`, storing in `test-instances` dir.
+Test instances are named in the format `theory-result_state-cost_time.smt2`, stored in `test-instances` dir.

 `test-output-dir` is the temporary dir for instance-testing output, resulting in `lia-unsat-17.8.smt2`.